danhermes/cognitive-hackathon/Teacher Guide/Week 1/Cognitive-Teacher-Week1-Day4.md

 # Cognitive Hackathon: Week 1 - Teacher's Guide
 ## Day 4

 Day four is about completing the Python labs, with students becoming familiar with the IDE and language used throughout this class.
-End the week with a quick code walkthrough of the Computer Vision API and an explanation of the class project.
-Finally the instructor should get students thinking about ways that they could use cognitive computing and make mention of the course project.
+Get the students thinking about ways that they could use cognitive computing and make mention of the course project.

 ## Complete Python Lab